Spray Deposition Method for a Polysilsesquioxane Photovoltaic Module Coating

-DuraMAT is developing a spray deposition method for applying polysilsesquioxane (PSSQ) coatings to photovoltaic (PV) modules.
+DuraMAT will develop a spray deposition method for application of polysilsesquioxane (PSSQ) coatings to photovoltaic (PV) modules.

-Specifically, the PSSQ coatings will serve as replacement for a PV module's glass backsheet.

-If successful, we'll have a disruptive, high-risk manufacturing step enabling an increase in reliability at decreased cost and module weight.
+Specifically, the PSSQ coatings will serve as replacement for a PV modules glass backsheet.
+A successful project end would represent a disruptive, high-risk manufacturing step enabling an increase in reliability at decreased cost and module weight.

-Sandia National Laboratories
+Sandia National Laboratories (SNL)

-Kempe, M.D.; Thapa, P. (2008).
-Low-Cost, Single-Layer Replacement for the Back-Sheet and Encapsulant Layers.
-NREL/CP-520-42795.
-National Renewable Energy Laboratory: Golden, CO.
+Kempe, M.D.; Thapa, P. Low-Cost, Single-Layer Replacement for the Back-Sheet and Encapsulant Layers; NREL/CP-520-42795; National Renewable Energy Laboratory: Golden, CO, August 2008.

 To learn more about this project, contact Chad Staiger.